2023 Preservation Award Application

 - The broader lessons to be drawn from the project

 Use a range of descriptive, high-quality images.

 Quality images are essential to conveying a project’s importance, challenges, and impact.
 Although Conservancy staff members may conduct site visits for nominated projects so that we can answer the jury’s questions, jury members themselves typically cannot visit each project nominated for an award.
 We will contact you separately to arrange site access, if necessary.
-As a result, the photos submitted with an application are often the only way the jury can visualize a project.
+As a result, the photos and videos submitted with an application are often the only way the jury can visualize a project.

 Other qualities the jury looks for in choosing Preservation Award recipients include:

 - Geographic diversity – projects throughout Los Angeles County